smartdevicelink/sdl_evolution/proposals/NNNN-Refactor-Fuel-Information-Related-Vehicle-Data.md

 ## Potential downsides

-This deprecates `FuelLevel` and `FuelLevel_State`, but that is inevitable when we try to consolicate vehicle data items to more meaningful Structs.
+This deprecates `FuelLevel` and `FuelLevel_State`, but that is inevitable when we try to consolidate vehicle data items into more meaningful Structs.

 ## Impact on existing code

 * SDL Core needs to be updated as per new API.
-* iOS/Java Suite needs to be updated to support getters/setters as per new API.
+* iOS/Java Suite need to be updated to support getters/setters as per new API.
 * HMI needs to be updated to support new vehicle data items.

 ## Alternatives considered